 - St. Barnabus Hospital, Bronx

 - Lenox Hill Hospital, Manhattan

-The National Accrediting Agency for Clinical Laboratory Science (NAACLS) Board of Directors' has awarded initial accreditation for five years effective April 8, 2010 to York College of CUNY's Clinical Laboratory Science Program.
+The National Accrediting Agency for Clinical Laboratory Science (NAACLS) Board of Directors' has awarded continuing initial accreditation for five years effective 2015-2020 to York College of CUNY's Clinical Laboratory Science Program.